arandjelovicstefan/angular-projects/README.md

 # Angular projects

-This reporitory contains various Angular mini projects, from very basic things to moderate.
+##### This reporitory contains various Angular mini projects, from very basic things to moderate.
 Bunch of stuff out there for anyone who wants to learn Angular framework.
-Mini projects with comments in every section with explain "how to".
+##### Mini projects with comments in every section with explain "how to".

-Still in development, some functions may not work properly.